 - Clarifications needed for any of the above

 Project scope statements are usually found within a Statement of Work (SoW) but can also exist independently to provide detail for an estimate.

-Scope statements typically provide definition to specific deliverables, but can also be used to describe the individual components with a statement of work.
+Scope statements typically provide definitions of specific project deliverables.
+However, they can also be used to describe the individual components within a statement of work.

 Types of Project Scope Statement

-- What the project is, why it’s happening, and what it will achieve (overview)
+- What the project is, why it’s happening, and the project goal (overview)

 - Who has approval (governance)

 - How the project will be completed (approach + phases + tasks)